 No matter the scale, though, travel traditions—like most other customs—are typically handed down from one generation to another.
 They usually begin either with your parents or grandparents; or they begin with you, and you hand them down to your children.
 What’s more uncommon is when traditions originate from the bottom and move up the generational ladder: when your children start them for you.

 Keeping the travel traditions going …

-Last year, my husband, one of my sons, and I traveled to Yosemite National Park in California.
+Last year, my husband, our son and I traveled to Yosemite National Park in California.
 It was the first time any of us had been in the High Sierra.
-We did the things most first-timers do in Yosemite: We dropped our jaws in awe at the sight of El Capitan, got soaked to the skin under Bridalveil Fall, and walked miles of trails in the shadow of Half Dome.
+We did the things most first-timers do in Yosemite: We dropped our jaws in awe at the sight of El Capitan, got soaked to the skin under Bridalveil Fall and walked miles of trails in the shadow of Half Dome.
 We had such a great time that my son suggested we make Yosemite our “special place” and that we return every year.

 However, when I returned home, I found that I couldn’t find us a room in Yosemite Valley for next year.
 They were all booked.
 Our newfound family tradition was in danger of extinction before it really had a chance to live and set down roots.
 Oh, how I rued Ken Burn and his popular PBS series!